 - layer the sandbags in brick formation, making sure that joints are staggered

 Here are some other points to remember about using sandbags properly.

 Sandbags will stop a few inches of water for a while before water seeps through - the deeper the water gets, the quicker it will seep through.
 Be prepared to remove water which seeps behind the sandbags.

 Plastic sandbags will not rot but become brittle and disintegrate if left in the sun.
-If stored out of sun and rain, they should last for between two and five years.
+If stored out of sun and rain, they should last for between 2 and 5 years.

 Used sandbags may be contaminated so be sure to wear gloves when disposing of them.
 Empty bags can be disposed of in your bin and contents can be used on flower beds or elsewhere in the garden.